The Corporate Blogging Book (Updated Edition)

 Facebook was barely on the map and Twitter didn’t exist.
 And frankly we weren’t really using the term social media.

-I self-published this updated eBook edition, which was really the beginning of Voxie Media.
+I self-published the updated eBook edition, which was really the beginning of Voxie Media.

 “The world does not need any more boring corporate blogs.
 We do, however, need a great one… from you.
 Open this book to any page and you’ll discover ideas you can use to accomplish that goal, starting right now.”